 efforts to support and nurture the whole child.

-Maine's ESSA (Every Student Succeeds Act) Dashboard for state-mandated testing (District and school based test results from state-mandated tests for grades 3-11 can be accessed here): https://www.maine.gov/doe/dashboard
+Maine's ESSA (Every Student Succeeds Act) Dashboard for state-mandated testing (District and school based test results from state-mandated tests for grades 3-11 can be accessed here as well as per pupil spending, absenteeism data, comparative data to state averages as well as other districts): https://www.maine.gov/doe/dashboard

 Parents' Rights to Know: The RSU 13 School Department utilizes all assessment data to help inform our practices at the district, school, classroom and individual levels for our students.
 Although we encourage students and parents to participate fully in our assessment program, it is important to note that parents/guardians may opt their child out of state testing.
 If you are interested in doing so, please reach out to your child's principal to make this request in writing after reading the information below.
 (Maine DOE Sec.
 1112(e)(2)(A))